Overshoot999/HUD-Icon-Toggle/README.md

 - Visibility Toggles settings are retained between sessions.
 (Config Manager is required)

+- Features pop-up messages with configurable position and fade out duration.

 - It works online.

 That's about it, i initially made this for myself but since i don't intend on maintaining this heavily for too long, i figured i might as well share it.